 “Drip campaigns are a great way to stay top of mind with your current and potential clients,” said Sir Sanju Ganglani, founder of AskUsForAnything.com.
 “It allows you to send content that is relevant to their interests and prompt either purchases or referrals.”

-Onboarding drip emails are similar to welcome emails in that they are sent early on in a customer's journey with your business, but they provide more hands-on information about your business.
-For example, onboarding emails might make users aware of anything important about your company or product, explaining how you stand out from competitors in the market and providing contact information in case the customer encounters any issues.
+Onboarding drip emails are similar to welcome emails in that they are sent early on in a customer’s journey with your business, but they provide more hands-on information about your business.
+For example, onboarding emails might inform users of anything important about your company or product, explaining how you stand out from competitors in the market and providing contact information in case the customer encounters any issues.